macris-xiao/disa-user-guide/doc/02_Hardware_installation.rst

 =====================

-This user guide focuses on x86 deployments of Open vSwitch hardware acceleration in supported versions of Ubuntu 18.04, Red Hat Enterprise Linux and CentOS 7.5.
+This user guide focuses on x86 deployments of Open vSwitch hardware acceleration in supported versions of Ubuntu 18.04, Red Hat Enterprise Linux (RHEL) 7.5+, and CentOS 7.5.
 As detailed in :ref:`03_Driver_and_Firmware:Validating the Driver`, Netronome's Agilio SmartNIC firmware is now upstreamed with the latest supported kernel versions of Ubuntu and RHEL/CentOS.
 Whilst out-of-tree driver source files are available and installation instructions are included in :ref:`0C_Install_oot_nfp_driver:Appendix C: Installing the Out-of-Tree NFP Driver`, it is highly recommended, where possible, to make use of the upstreamed drivers.
 Wherever applicable, separate instructions for RHEL/CentOS and Ubuntu are provided.

 .. note:: All commands in this guide are assumed to be run as root